keithalewis/ffi/NOTES.md

 `FFI_DEFAULT_ABI `SINT [ `POINTER ] cif : puts_cif

-Implicitly specify the signature.

-"Hello World" puts

-Use `...` for immediate execution

 compile: stream -> thunk // stream of characters to unit of execution
 execute: (thunk x dictionary) -> (stack -> stack')  // a thunk and dictionary takes a stack and returns a stack